 Image bottom @jpgoldsmithm

 There are some nifty tricks to use when posing that will make any picture super flattering.
 Poses such as putting your hand on your hip, lifting your arms slightly off your body, or elongating your neck and pushing your face forward a little can ensure you look fantastic in all photos.

 It might feel awkward, but it will look great in the final shot!

 Play with Shapes and Patterns

 Many professional photographers like to use patterns and shapes to create bold visual impact in their images.
-Patterns, textures and shapes are appealing as the eye is naturally drawn to these elements.
-Try look for repetative or constrasting shapes.
-These can be found in many forms and locations from artfully decorated plates in a Turkish market, to an Arabian Mosque, to a traditional Phillipeano meal in a local village.
-So remember to be on the lookout for any shapes or patterns that you see, as well as cool textures and materials such as sand, gravel, wood, glass or stone that can bring a whole new dimension to your pics.
+Patterns, textures, and shapes are appealing as the eye is naturally drawn to these elements.
+Try looking for repetitive or contrasting shapes.
+These can be found in many forms and locations from artfully decorated plates in a Turkish market, to an Arabian Mosque, to a traditional Filipino meal in a local village.
+So remember to be on the lookout for any shapes or patterns that you see, as well as cool textures and materials such as sand, gravel, wood, glass, or stone that can bring a whole new dimension to your pics.

-Whether it’s a selfie in front of the Eiffel Tower or a shot of horse galloping through the Utah desert, these top 5 tips used by professionals around the world will help your subjects look better in your Instagram photography.
-Stay tuned for the next edition of A Complete Guide to Instagramming your Trip where we will outline the best equipment to help you achieve influencer status (at least to your friends and work colleagues).
+Whether it’s a selfie in front of the Eiffel Tower or a shot of a horse galloping through the Utah desert, these top 5 tips used by professionals around the world will help your subjects look better in your Instagram photography.

 Spend more time getting the perfect shot and less time worrying about exchanging currency by organising your foreign currency before your trip.
 You can buy your cash online, then simply collect it at your nearest Travelex store or at your local Australia Post office, you can also load currency directly onto the Travelex Money Card online or via the Travelex Travel Money app for our very best rates!